abelsonlive/hiR/updateGuide.md

     library("rpckg")
     ```

-2. Carefully format your new functions acoording to this template: (_[more info](https://github.com/hadley/devtools/wiki/docs-function)_)
+2. Carefully format new functions you want to add acoording to this template: (_[more info](https://github.com/hadley/devtools/wiki/docs-function)_)

     ```
     #' A short description of the R function